-Certificate Import Wizard >
+4 Certificate Import Wizard

 Completing the Certificate Import Wizard

 The certificate will be imported after you click Finish.

 You have specified the following settings:

-Certificate Store Selected by User Content Certificate
+Certificate Store Selected by User Trusted Root Certification Authorities Content Certificate

-Cancel
+F inish Cance

 7. You will receive a confirmation dialog of successful import.